zjremo/arch-linux/README.md

 ## Shell Commands

-`shell.txt`: Linux shell commands and some other coding for shell
+`shell.md`: Linux shell commands and some other coding for shell